Skip to content

 Wind farm application assessments

 On 16 January 2025, the Deputy Premier and Minister for Planning issued a proposed call-in notice for the Moonlight Range Wind Farm near Morinish, northwest of Rockhampton.
-The notice seeks submissions from the proponent, community and other interested parties about whether the proposed development qualifies as a state interest and should be re-assessed.
-The representation period is 40 business days closing 14 March 2025.
+The notice sought submissions from the proponent, community and other interested parties about whether the proposed development qualified as a state interest and should be re-assessed.
+The representation period was for 40 business days and closed on 14 March 2025.

-The Deputy Premier has also issued directions to the Director-General of the Department of State Development, Infrastructure and Planning, as the Chief Executive of the Planning Act, to pause the assessment of three other wind farm applications to allow proponents to demonstrate that the appropriate community consultation and impact assessment have been undertaken, in line with the Government’s election commitment.
-The pause is in effect for four months to 16 May 2025.
+The Deputy Premier also issued directions to the Director-General of the Department of State Development, Infrastructure and Planning, as the Chief Executive of the Planning Act, to pause the assessment of three other wind farm applications (Bungaban wind farm, Wongalee wind farm and Theodore wind farm) to allow the proponents to demonstrate that the appropriate community consultation and impact assessment had been undertaken, in line with the Government’s election commitment.
+The pause was to be in effect for four months to 16 May 2025.